hack4impact-calpoly/the-land-conservancy/README.md

 1. Go to the Pull Requests tab
 2. Find your PR
 3. (If applicable, provide a screenshot of your work in the comment area)
+4. Link your PR to the corresponding **Issue**
-4. Request a reviewer to check your code.
+5. Request a reviewer to check your code
-5. Once approved, your code is ready to be merged in.
+6. Once approved, your code is ready to be merged in 🎉